Sman11ya/Sman11ya.github.io/README.md

 # 🌝 Samantha or Sam or Ye Zhang

 ## ℹ️ Sam's homepage
-Junior undergraduate at Sun Yat-sen University
+undergraduate at Sun Yat-sen University

 ## 📧 email
-zhangy2386@mail2.sysu.edu.cn
+lenovo210726@outlook.com

 ## To Be Continued...